Maay Maay: Poetry

-Maay has retained a rich oral tradition and evocative poetry that differed from the more well known northern style.
-In southern Somalia the poet and reciter would be one and the same.
+Maay has retained a rich oral tradition and evocative poetry that differs from the more well-known northern style.
+In southern Somalia, the poet and reciter would be one and the same.
 British ethnologist Virginia Luling noted during her visit to Afgooye that poetry was to be conceived and recited simultaneously with no prior preparation.
-The poets or Laashin relied on their wit and memory to construct beautiful poems and entertain the audience.
+The poets or Laashin relied on their wit and memory to construct poems and entertain the audience.

-Geledi Laashins during Luling's 1989 stay in Afgooye sang about the ever present issue of land theft by the Somali government.
+Geledi Laashins during Luling's 1989 stay in Afgooye sang about the ever-present issue of land theft by the Somali government.
 The Sultan in these poems was asked to help the community and reminded of his legendary Gobroon forefathers of the centuries prior.

 The poem The law then was not this law was performed by the leading Laashins of Afgooye, Hiraabey, Muuse Cusmaan and Abukar Cali Goitow alongside a few others, addressed to the current leader Sultan Subuge.
 It evoked the memories of the mighty Geledi Sultanate of years prior and was a sharp contrast to their current situation.